 King’s College London

 1 September 2020 - 3 March 2023

 Karyoptotic Cell Death in Dementia

-Over 850,000 people in the UK live with dementia.
+There are almost one million people in the UK living with dementia.
 Nerve cell death and a loss of brain tissue during disease are the ultimate cause of the symptoms of dementia.
 We don’t yet understand all of the processes that cause nerve cells to die.

 Recently scientists investigating Dentatorubro-Pallidoluysian-Atrophy, a rare movement disorder where some people with the condition also go on to develop dementia, have found a new mechanism for nerve cell death.

 They think this process is also important in diseases that cause dementia, particularly frontotemporal dementia.
 The researchers have already carried out early experiments funded by Alzheimer’s Research UK to gain an understanding of key markers of this process.